DimK19/Databases-Python-Demo/README.md

 ## How to Execute SQL Queries with Python and Flask

 In order to send queries to a database from a Python program, a connection between it and the databases' server must be established first.
 That is accomplished by a cursor object from the `Flask-MySQLdb` library, and using the appropriate methods (`execute`, `commit`).

+## Flask-WTForms

+This package integrates the [WTForms](https://wtforms.readthedocs.io/en/3.0.x/) library with Flask.
+WTForms is used for secure input (form) validation and form rendering inside the templates.
+Each field of a FlaskForm class is essentially rendered as the corresponding input tag in HTML.

+_For the purposes of this project, simple HTML forms with custom validation by the controllers are sufficient: see [v1.0.0](https://github.com/DimK19/Databases-Python-Demo/releases/tag/v1.0.0-alpha)._

 ## Project Structure